 Employees demand more from benefits

 So what do employees expect on an employer’s menu of benefits?
-The most commonly selected supplemental benefits are life, dental, vision and accident insurance.2 But they’re not stopping there, and employers can’t, either.
+The supplemental benefits most commonly elected are life, dental, vision, disability and accident insurance.2 But the selections don't stop there, and employers can’t, either.

 Personalized benefits can provide a financial cushion